How Do You Protect Your Home?

 The City of Alexandria must maintain the structural integrity and the flow capacity of Four Mile Run channel through routine maintenance practices.
 Associated with the channel is a levee and floodwall system that was construction back in the 1970’s to mitigate flooding.

-Beginning the week of November 12, 2018, Transportation and Environmental Services will be removing vegetation along the Four Mile Run levee from the I-395 bridge to just downstream of the Mt.
-Vernon Avenue bridge at Four Mile Run Park.
-This work, which involves removing and cutting vegetation flush to the levee, is part of the maintenance of the levee.
-The City has contracted with The Care of Trees to perform this work on the City’s behalf.
-The work will include the use of a wood chipper and it is anticipated that the work will continue to mid-January.
-Typical hours of operation are from 7 am to 6 pm, Monday through Friday.
-For safety, the public is advised to please stay clear of crews while this work is being completed.
+Transportation and Environmental Services removed vegetation along the Four Mile Run levee from the I-395 bridge to just downstream of the Mt.
+Vernon Avenue bridge at Four Mile Run Park in November 2018 through January 2019.
+This work involved removing and cutting vegetation flush to the levee, which is part of the maintenance of the levee.
+The City contracted with The Care of Trees to perform this work on the City’s behalf.

 City Flooding and Drainage Projects